 But, these days, most first impressions actually start online.
 Whether you’re applying for a new job, pushing for a promotion, or trying to crush a sales goal – the evidence overwhelmingly supports that hiring and buying decisions start on the web.

-70% of recruiters have disqualified a candidate because of something they’ve seen online (via Microsoft)
+54% of employers have disqualified a candidate because of something they’ve seen online (via Inc)

 75% of business-to-business buyers use social-media to source and evaluate vendors (IDC via Business Wire)

 The list goes on-and-on, but none of this data proves that headshots are actually an important part of getting hired, promoted, or trusted with a big purchase, etc.